 Services: | In-Home Services | Corporate Foster Care | Rule 79 Management

-Once again, Access of the Red River Valley, is teaming up with Heritage Homes to build a handicapped accessible duplex.
-Our new home is located at 3601 11th Ave.
+Once again, Access of the Red River Valley teamed up with Heritage Homes to build a handicapped accessible duplex.
+Our new home is located at 3601-3603 11th Ave.
 S. in Moorhead.
 It was finished in December 2013.
-Each side of the duplex will be over 1200 square feet and will have three bedrooms.
+Each side of the duplex is over 1200 square feet and each has three bedrooms.

 The build is complete except for landscaping which will be completed this spring.

 We had a Chamber Ribbon Cutting and are excited for the clients who get to move in!

 Rendering of finished duplex

 The Michael W. Czichotzki Learning Center located in the tri-plex is used for many of the programs and services Access offers to all of our clients.
 It's an ideal location for educational as well as recreational activities.
 The Michael W. Czichotzki Learning Center is named in honor of Michael W. Czichotzki, a client of Access who passed away Nov.
 2007.
 He is dearly missed, but the impact he made on the lives of many will continue in The Michael W. Czichotzki Learning Center.